Syz9/fun-shit/Readme.md

 - 9. Open Guest Mode in Chrome
 - 3. Go To YouTube.com
-- 2. Start Random Video .
+- 2. Start Random Video.
 - 7. Give Like & Do Sign In.
 - 5. Create New Account
 - 1. Type Required Info